-Based on the CMS 372 Report data for SFY 2018, the average length of stay for this waiver is 349 days.
+Based on the unofficial FY2022 CMS 372 Report data, the average length of stay for this waiver is 315 days.
+Based on this information, it is estimated that average length of stay for waiver participants during the course of the waiver renewal period is approximately 10.5 months.